SaxionMechatronics/px4_offboard_lowlevel/instructions/demo.md

 ```

 2. Open QGroundControl, change to offboard mode, and arm the drone.
+    - If `Offboard` mode is not visible then: Click the current flight mode button -> Click the expand arrow to open the flight modes dialog
+    - Enable "Edit Displayed Flight Modes" toggle -> Enable "Offboard" mode toggle

 ## Change the control mode
 By default the controller will be sending [Attitude Setpoints](https://docs.px4.io/main/en/msg_docs/VehicleAttitudeSetpoint.html):